 Identifying problems and solving them can also help your child develop mathematical skills.
 If you see him or her puzzling over something, talk about the problem and try to work out the solution together.

 Don't shy away from Maths if you didn't like it at School.
 Try to find new ways to enjoy the subject with your child.

 Tips for helping your child to enjoy Maths: point out the different shapes to be found around your home, take your child shopping and talk about the quantities of anything you buy to your child handle money and work out how much things cost look together for numbers on street signs and car registration plates.

-Use web sites such as Mathletics or Times Table Rock Stars with your child at home You can find more information in our calculation leaflets which outline the strategies and methods we use to teach the four operations in School.
+Use web sites such as Doodle maths and Times Table Rock Stars with your child at home You can find more information in our calculation leaflets which outline the strategies and methods, we use to teach the four operations in School.